dieharders/example-mongo-comments/api-server/README.md

 - Records the internet (UTC) time for each comment upon addition
 - Assigns a random name and avatar (emoji) for each comment added

+** Also note, there are initial comments stored in the server which are used to overwrite those in the MongoDB each time the server is spun up.
+If you do not want this feature and want the comments to persist, then remove the code under the `exports.initial` function in `comment.controller.js`.

 ## Development server

 Run `npm start` for a dev server.
 The API server will be available at `http://localhost:8080/` for your front-end to contact.
 The server will automatically reload if you change any of the source files.